avnes/flux-catalogue/README.md

 # flux-catalogue
-A catalogue over the Helm charts and Git repositories I use in my FLux CD setup on Kubernetes
+A catalogue over the Helm charts and Git repositories I use in my Flux CD setup on Kubernetes